-This type of shutter system is installed around windows and doors and is a permanent fixture on your home’s exterior.
+This type of shutter system is installed around windows and doors and is a permanent fixture on your home's exterior.
 They unfold like an accordion to completely cover and protect during a storm.
 The benefits of this type of shutter are the obvious quicker preparation time (15-20 minutes for the whole house) and the ease of the preparation itself, even being operational from inside the home.
-The disadvantage is a possible bulky look which detracts from the aesthetics, and also, because of their wheel-based system, they have the potential to break easier than other options.
+The disadvantage is a possible bulky look that detracts from the aesthetic of your home, and also, because of their wheel-based system, they have the potential to break easier than other options.

 This option is a one-piece louvered (horizontal slats angled downward to allow light and air in) shutter that is also permanently attached to the exterior of your home at the top of the window.
 They are also easily and quickly readied for a storm and work as a good source of shade and privacy even when open.
-The disadvantages of such a system are that they are only available to protect windows, they are considered less durable than many of the other options, and they can be as costly as $30 per square foot of window space.
+The disadvantages of such a system are that they are only available to protect windows.
+They are considered less durable than many other options, and they can be as costly as $30 per square foot of window space.

-Colonial shutters, like Bahama, are louvered, but are instead in two pieces on each side of a window frame.
+Colonial shutters, like Bahama, are louvered but are instead in two pieces on each side of a window frame.
 They fold together in storm preparation and, also like the Bahama style, are considered an aesthetically pleasing option that is permanently attached.
-Though this still may take longer to assemble as they require a center rod or storm bar to be locked in bringing the home preparation time to close to 1 hour depending on number of windows.
+This still may take longer to assemble, as they require a center rod or storm bar to be locked in, bringing the home preparation time to close to 1 hour depending on the number of windows.
 They also do not protect doors and are not considered the most durable option.

 Hurricane glass is often used in this area when building new homes.
-The glass, like a car’s windshield, can withstand high winds and debris using a durable plastic-like layer that will allow parts of the glass to crack but not actually allow anything to penetrate.
+Like a car's windshield, the glass can withstand high winds and debris using a durable plastic-like layer that will allow parts of the glass to crack but not actually allow anything to penetrate.
 This is a great option for new homes and those being built, but due to older building regulations and requirements, older homes would require new window frames before installation.
-Because of this, and the need for this to be done professionally, the cost can be quite large at around $50 a square foot.
+Because of this and the need for this to be done professionally, the cost can be quite high, at around $50 a square foot.
 This glass does, however, eliminate the need for shutters in general.

-This, of course, is the most inexpensive option but can easily be the most time-consuming, taking over an hour per window of prep time.
-If you choose this option, make sure to do it correctly and have the necessary amount of 5/8 inch plywood ahead of time.
-You don’t want to be fighting the crowd at a home improvement store as a storm approaches.
+This, of course, is the most inexpensive option, but it can easily be the most time-consuming, taking over an hour per window of prep time.
+If you choose this option, make sure to do it correctly and check that you have the necessary amount of 5/8 inch plywood ahead of time.
+You don't want to be fighting the crowd at a home improvement store as a storm approaches.
 Use one of these two options: